smkent/3d/docs/getting-started/background-and-safety.md

 ### Materials safety

-* 3D printing process emits VOCs, which can vary by material used and printing temperature.
+* The 3D printing process emits VOCs, which can vary by material used and printing temperature.
 The best permanent home for a 3D printer is a ventilated space or enclosure.
 (Building an enclosure can be a fun side project!)

 ### General safety